Frequently asked questions

 Are there any parking spaces in Holmenkollen?

-For the general public, it is not possible to park in Holmenkollen during Holmenkollen Skifestival.
-There are only a limited number of accessible parking spaces at the arena.
-The easiest and fastest way to get to Holmenkollen, is the Metro, Line 1.
+Parking is not available in Kollen during the Holmenkollen Skifestival.
+There are only a limited number of spaces available for disabled/mobility-impaired people near the arena.
+The easiest and fastest way to get to Holmenkollen is by taking the metro, line 1.

 Are there baby changing facilities in the arena?